Sciss/Poirot/README.md

 ## limitations

 I am currently figuring out how to best handle the syntax.
 No all methods from the original Scala DSL are implemented.
-You will also see that not all original examples are implemented or converted yet.
-An open questions is the handling of e.g. `min` versus `assignMin`, that is cases which would appear as a normal operator but in certain scenarios require the provision of an a-priori defined result variable.

 I have only worked with int and boolean variables, so pretty much everything regarding `SetVar`, `IntSet`, `FSM`, `Network` is not tested or cleaned up.